Size8 (20 cm)

 HabitatFreshwater estuaries, rivers, small streams

-- Archerfish are a small, deep-bodied fish with an upturned mouth.
+- Archerfish are small, deep-bodied fish with upturned mouths.
 The lower jaw extends beyond the upper.

 - Most commonly reaches a length of about 8 inches (20 cm), but occasionally individuals as long as 12 inches (30 cm) have been reported.

-Like banded archerfish, clouded archerfish are known for their ability to “shoot down” insect prey, but they can also leap 11 inches out of the water to catch insects!
+Like banded archerfish, clouded archerfish are known for their ability to “shoot down” insect prey, but they can also leap out of the water to catch insects!

-- Clouded archerfish feeds during the daytime at the surface on floating insect and plant debris.
+- Clouded archerfish feed during the daytime at the surface on floating insects and plant debris.

-- Clouded archerfish occurs primarily in Asia in southern Myanmar, located between Bangladesh and Thailand, in the provinces of Salween, Sittaung and Ayeyarwaddy.
+- The clouded archerfish occurs primarily in Asia in southern Myanmar, located between Bangladesh and Thailand, in the provinces of Salween, Sittaung and Ayeyarwaddy.